alexyorke/branch-pad/README.md

-# BranchPad
+# branch-pad

-BranchPad is an interactive Python notebook environment that enables branching experimentation and hypothesis testing.
+branch-pad is an interactive Python notebook environment that enables branching experimentation and hypothesis testing.
 It allows researchers and developers to explore multiple approaches simultaneously while maintaining a clear history of their work.

 <img width="1151" alt="image" src="https://github.com/user-attachments/assets/dbe26f80-969a-4fe4-b21c-8a6f1ef81d33" />